ben432rew/recession_survivor/project/ui/README.md

 </form>

 ```

-`{% load ui.bootstrap %}` loads the bootstrap tags.
+1. `{% load ui.bootstrap %}` loads the bootstrap tags.
-`{% boot_form_fields myForm %}` will render the field correctly and display all error messages in the proper stop.
+2. `{% boot_form_fields myForm %}` will render the field correctly and display all error messages in the proper stop.
 Demo this behavior with the login form, try to leave fields blank, and try to login with bad credentials.
- * where `form` is the form name passed to the template.
+ * where `myForm` is the form name passed to the template.

 ## middleware.py